Vastradamus/Vastradamus/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Marko</h1>
-<p align="start">Self-proclaimed JavaScript wizard.
+<p align="center">Self-proclaimed JavaScript wizard.
 Proven track record of creating and implementing successful front and back-end web applications.
 Experienced in leadership and mentorship role.
 Self-motivated individual looking to bring my skills to a tech company with global reach.
 2006 Time Magazine Person of the Year!</p>

 - 👨‍💻 All of my projects are available at [https://marko-vasic.netlify.app/](https://marko-vasic.netlify.app/)